You want smart political talk without the meltdowns?

 What could I tell you?

-But he's pretty slick, that gavin, you know.
+But he's pretty slick, that Gavin, you know?

-Oh, but I don't know that.
+Oh, and Ron will know that.

-I mean, Ron will be ready for my view, and and Newsom will be ready for Ron.
+I mean, Ron will be ready for my view.

 But the one thing is they really hate each other.

-The one difference I will agree with you, I can name three people that I really think don't belong in that did not belong in that stage the other night.
+The one difference I will agree with you, I can name three people that I really think don't belong in that, did not belong in that stage the other night.

 Two.